I wanted to

 CEV)

-We might especially be vulnerable to deception if what Jehovah requires of us
+We might especially be vulnerable to being deceived by contrary messages if Jehovah requires of his people

-appears to be unusual, out of the ordinary, perhaps the opposite of what we
+something that appears to be out of the ordinary, perhaps even contrary to what we

 would expect from him.
-Take as another example the situation of God's people in
+(Compare Isaiah 55:8,9) Take for example the situation of God's people in

 Jeremiah’s day.